Ebunoluwa-D/Cisco-Enterprise-Network-Lab./README.md

 # Cisco Enterprise Network Lab
+📥 How to Download the Lab
+To run this lab in Cisco Packet Tracer:

+Click the green Code button at the top of this page.

+Select Download ZIP.

+Extract the folder and open the .pkt file in Packet Tracer (Version 8.2+ recommended).

 ##  Project Overview
 This project demonstrates a fully functional enterprise network designed in Cisco Packet Tracer.
 It features a hardened Branch Office connected to an HQ Data Center, focusing on security, scalability, and redundancy.